harrymchugh/pinns/containers/README.md

 ## Building CFDPINN container locally

-The reccommended way to otain the cfdpinn container image is to use Docker/Apptainer pull to download the container in the appropriate format from Docker Hub.
+The reccommended way to obtain the CFDPINN container image is to use Docker/Apptainer to pull/download the container in the appropriate format from Docker Hub.

 However, should you wish to build the container manually a Dockerfile and an Apptainer definition files are provided in the apptainer/defs and Docker/Dockerfiles directories.

-To build the Docker image you must have sudo access, for Apptainer you may be able to build this as an unprivelaged user.
+To build the Docker image you must have sudo access, for Apptainer you may be able to build this as an regular user.